Trending Apps

 This redundancy not only leads to overspend and waste but also introduces security and compliance risks.

-Duplication is also caused by SaaS vendors striving to increase their ‘stickiness’ by becoming one-stop shops.
+It’s not only these categories where SaaS vendors strive to improve their ‘stickiness’ by becoming one-stop shops.
 In fact, according to G2’s Software Buyer Behavior Report 2023, 84% of buyers would prefer a single tool that addresses multiple business needs over multiple specialized solutions.

 But as vendors’ offerings expand, the frustrating side-effect is that their new functionality overlaps with other tools in the same stack.